Key Takeaways:

 In India, rights owners are afforded both civil and criminal remedies in cases of infringement.

-Civil remedies include the right to seek an injunction, claim civil damages, or demand an account of profits, although statutory damages are not recognised under the Copyright Act.
+Civil remedies include the right to seek an injunction, claim civil damages, or demand an account of profits, although statutory damages are not recognised under the Copyright Act of 1957.

 Criminal sanctions for copyright infringement can involve imprisonment ranging from 6 months to 3 years, in addition to fines between INR 50,000 and INR 200,000.